-schizophrenia is a mental disorder that adversely affects a person’s ability to think, feel, and behave clearly.
-A person suffering from this ailment experiences hallucinations, delusions, unusual physical movements.
+Schizophrenia is a mental disorder that adversely affects a person’s ability to think, feel, and behave clearly.
+Moreover, a person suffering from this ailment experiences hallucinations, delusions and unusual physical movements.

-Moreover, there is an increase in illogical thoughts.
+Further, there is an increase in illogical thoughts.
 It may start between the age of 16 and 30.
 In general, men tend to experience the symptoms of this ailment earlier than women.
-Most of the time, people do not get schizophrenia after the age of 45.
+Most of the time, people do not get Schizophrenia after the age of 45.

 It rarely happens in children, but going for a regular medical check-up is considered a good habit.
 While you get diagnosed with it, it may involve delusions and paranoia.
 So, they fear that someone is pursuing and intending to harm them.

 Medical researchers don’t have the exact reasons for developing it.
-They suggest that a combination of physical, genetic, psychological, and environmental factors leads to mental disorders.
+However, they suggest that a combination of physical, genetic, psychological, and environmental factors leads to mental disorders.

-In some cases, stressful and emotional life events can also become the reason for this ailment.
-Below is the list of several causes of developing schizophrenia: –
+In some cases, stressful and emotional life events can further become the reason for this ailment.
+However, below is the list of several causes of developing schizophrenia: –

 - Brain changes

 - Chemical changes

 - Drug use

 Tell about the symptoms which a person suffering from schizophrenia shows?